nirbar8/smart_strings/readme.md

   --show-scores         print scores for each string
 ```

 You can change the configuration in the `config.py` file.
-Make sure to read the algorithm description in the [algorithm](#algorithm) section.
+Make sure to read the algorithm description in the [Strings scoring algorithm](extraction) section.

 ### predicting malware / benign